In 1597, English philosopher Francis Bacon said 'knowledge is power'.

 approximately 300 Alpha engineers were transferred to Intel between 2002 and 2004.

-CSI morphed into QPI (some industry watchers say that Intel ignored CSI until the announcement by AMD to go with a new
+CSI morphed into QPI (some industry watchers say that Intel ignored CSI until the announcement by AMD to go with a new industry-supported technology known as

-The remainder of the industry went with a non-proprietary technology called HyperTransport which has been described as a multi-point Ethernet for use within a computer system.
+which has been described as a multi-point Ethernet for use within a computer system.

-As is true in any "demand vs. supply" scenario, most consumers didn't need the additional computing power which meant that
+As is true in any "demand vs. supply" scenario, most consumers didn't need the additional computing power which meant that chip manufacturers had to drop their prices

-chip manufacturers had to drop their prices just to keep the computing marketplace moving.
-This was good news for people setting
+just to keep the computing marketplace moving.
+This was good news for people setting up "folding farms".
+Something similar is happening today with computer

-"towers and desktops" to "laptops and pads".
+systems since John-q-public is shifting from "towers and desktops" to "laptops and pads".
 This is causing the price of towers and graphics cards to plummet ever lower.
-You

-just can't beat the price-performance ratio of a Core-i7 motherboard hosting an NVIDIA graphics card.
+You just can't beat the price-performance ratio of a Core-i7 motherboard hosting an NVIDIA graphics card.

-Shifting from brute-force "Chemical Equilibrium" algorithms to techniques involving Bayesian statistics and Markov
+Shifting from brute-force "Chemical Equilibrium" algorithms to techniques involving Bayesian

-Models will enable some exponential speedups.
+statistics and Markov Models will enable some exponential speedups.

 Computational Chemistry Student Questions:

-Using information from the periodic
+Using information from the periodic table of the elements you can

-mass of water (H2O) is ~18 which is lighter than many gases so why is water in a liquid state at room
+see that the molecular mass of water (H2O) is ~18 which is lighter than many

-temperature while other slightly heavier molecules take the form of a gas?
+gases so why is water in a liquid state at room temperature while other slightly heavier molecules take the form of a gas?

 Ethanol (a liquid) has one more atom of Oxygen than Ethane (a gas).
 How can this small difference change the state?